The longest-lived Moken

 Kaiky is probably the last witness of the atavistic Moken culture.
 A culture that has always, and still does, reject material goods.

-Text & Photos: Alida Vanni
+Text and Photos: Alida Vanni

 Original text in Italian - In house translation